rumblesan/improviz/docs/getting-started.md

 If you get a white screen appearing in the top-left then things are looking good.

-If not, go have a read in the [Troubleshooting](#troubleshooting) section.
+Depending on the system you're running on, you may get a prompt asking `Do you want the application “improviz” to accept incoming network connections?` This is because Improviz runs an HTTP service that's used for communications between the program and the editor, so you need to allow this.

+If you don't get a screen appearing, then please [raise an issue](https://github.com/rumblesan/improviz/issues) on the repository and include any error messages that may have been printed out in the console.

 ## Interacting

 Once Improviz is running, you need to send code for it to run.
 The simplest way to do this to test is to use the (very basic) built in editor.

 Open your browser and go to [http://localhost:3000/editor](http://localhost:3000/editor), then try entering the following.
-Indentation is a single tab.
+Indentation is done using a single tab.

 ```
 background(255, 0, 0)